Facebook Pixel Student Achievement | Western Kentucky University

 *Data not included in WKU Strategic Plan

 Until 2016-2017, WKU had a fairly robust number of graduate students.
 From 2015-16 to 2019-20, WKU suffered a 20.4% decrease in enrollment due, in part, to federal regulations on International students.
 In 2015, 11.8% of WKU graduate students were International but in 2019, that number had declined to 4.3%.
 As part of the new strategic plan, Climbing to Greater Heights, WKU set targets to incrementally increase the number of graduate degrees awarded by approximately 10 each year.
-These number seem modest but they are in line with the flattening of graduate student enrollment in the Unites States, the toll Covid-19 and educational policies have taken on International enrollment, and the time needed for economic recovery and stability.
+These numbers seem modest but they are in line with the flattening of graduate student enrollment in the Unites States, and educational policies have taken on International enrollment, and the time needed for economic recovery and stability.

 Maintain Success in State Board and Licensure Exams